OmaralAnazi/Sellegate/README.md

    npx json-server db.json
    ```

+   You can interact with and modify the data directly in the `db.json` file.
 Alternatively, if you prefer a real backend, please refer to our Django backend setup instructions in this [repository](https://github.com/AymanBerri/Sellegate).
 However, it may take some time.
 Therefore, if you want to test the UI, we recommend a quick setup using `JSON-Server`.

-   _Note: You can interact with and modify the data directly in the `db.json` file._
+   _Note: If you decide to use the Django backend setup, ensure you set `VITE_USE_REAL_BACKEND` to true in the `.env` file._

 4. Launch the Website